elotroalex/chiens/_texts/translation.md

 - {:.sp} The Chorus.

-- {:.pr.i} Saint-Marc yields... the proud... its walls crumble... our horses sense the air's blend of gunpowder and drum.
+- {:.pr.i} Saint-Marc yields... the proud... its walls crumble... our horses sense the blend of gunpowder and drum in the air.

 - {:.sp} The Woman Reciter.

 - {:.pr.i} Toussaint, Toussaint, the day of trials has arrived...
-He comes... the King's messenger... he glides... mouth full of promises... the serpent hisses... hisses...
-He holds Toussaint on the tip of the tongue...
+He comes... the King's messenger comes... he glides... mouth full of promises... the serpent hisses... hisses...
+He holds Toussaint on the tip of his tongue...

 - {:.sp} The Chorus.

 - {:.pr.i} Toussaint alone has taken the path of war.
-Everything has grown quiet.
+Everything else was quiet.
 The canons and muskets are quiet.
 Toussaint is naked...
 The shield of braided straw on his left hand...
 He stops...
 He crawls...
 He freezes, a knee on the ground...
 His torso unfolds like a wall...
 The spear is raised...

 *(At this moment an extravagant procession invades the scene: pilgrims, horses, dogs.
 Scents of musk and benzoin.)*